Autonomous Design Project

 How Does It Work

 When the battery is connected and the switch is turned on, the tank drives forward at a max speed of 5 km/hr.
 During this time the ultrasonic sensor is continuously reading the proximity of the surface directly in front of the tank.
-When the object gets within 20cm the tank stops.
+When a surface gets within 20cm, the tank stops.
 The servo motor attached to the ultrasonic sensor rotates all the way counterclockwise and then clockwise.
-The ultrasonic sensor gathers data within the 360-degree view and the Arduino determines the direction with the maximum available space to drive.
+The ultrasonic sensor gathers data within the 180-degree view, and the Arduino determines which direction has the maximum available space to drive.
 The tank can then turn on the spot to face that direction and continue driving forward.
-This is then repeated continuously such that the tank can drive on its own for an extended period of time.
+This is then repeated continuously such that the tank can drive on its own for hours.
 The Arduino IDE was used to program the microcontroller to take both serial and analog inputs, and control the motors based on the inputs.

 Features